 Three trampoline parks are going to open their doors in Chattanooga this year, part of a nation wide trend of bounding growth in an industry that’s got millions of Americans bouncing on wall-to-wall trampolines.

 The first set to open at Chattanooga’s South-side in February 2014.
-Built by a local developer John Wise, Jump Park Chattanooga (1810 Chestnut St.) will include 20,000 square feet of trampolines, a trampoline Dodge Ball court, a foam pit, obstacle courses and an upstairs full of table games like ping-pong, shuffleboard and darts.
+Built by a local developer John Wise, Jump Park Chattanooga (1810 Chestnut St.) will include 20,000 sq ft of trampolines, a trampoline Dodge Ball court, a foam pit, obstacle courses and an upstairs full of table games like ping-pong, shuffleboard and darts.
 Jump Park Chattanooga will also include a cafe and party rooms and will be next door to a 10-lane boutique bowling alley that will feature a full bar and restaurant.
 Something for everyone!

 By the end of the summer John Wise plans second location for third trampoline park in the region, which will be located somewhere in Utawa.